Vertex-Rage-Studio/ue-helper/README.md

 <img src="https://github.com/bbn777/ue-helper/blob/main/docs/01-init.jpg">

-Select objects that you want to export and click "Mark selected for export" from "UE Helper
+Select objects that you want to export and click "Mark selected for export" from "UE Helper.
+If you check "Rotate Z" option, it will add additional 90 degrees rotation on the Z axsis for the export (to match unreal's forward direction if your objects face -Y in Blender).

 <img src="https://github.com/bbn777/ue-helper/blob/main/docs/02-mark.jpg">